-Coorg to Bangalore distance is 250 km via the NH275 or Mysore Road.
-Distance between Bangalore to Coorg via the NH75 is 275 km.
+Distance to Coorg from Bangalore is 250 km via NH275 or Mysore Road.
+Via NH75 Bengaluru-Coorg is 275 km.

-The best way to travel from Bangalore to Coorg is by road — either by self-driving, by getting a taxi, or by a bus.
+The best way to travel from Bangalore to Coorg is by road — either by self-driving, getting a taxi, or bus.

-Distance between Bangalore and Coorg doesn’t feel much for you stop at the Namdroling monastery on your way to Coorg and then at Dubare camp on your way back (and maybe other places if you like).
+The distance between Bangalore and Coorg doesn’t feel much especially if you stop at the Namdroling monastery on your way to Coorg and at Dubare camp on the way back (and maybe other places).

-Start your drive early.
-The route from Bangalore to Coorg is fringed by forest on both sides.
-So carry an aux cable, as sometimes the car Bluetooth doesn’t work, and tune into some good music.
+Start your journey early.
+Bangalore to Coorg drive is fringed by forest on both sides.
+So carry an aux cable, as sometimes the car bluetooth doesn’t work, and tune into some good music.

 For people who love to drive, the best way to reach Coorg by far is by driving on the smooth Karnataka roads.